mxdamien/dbtimetable/README.md

 Stations are identified by their EVA numbers.
 The stations you want to observe have to be configured in your local configuration [config.rs](src/config.rs)
 A list of stations alongside their EVA numbers can be found here: [Link](https://data.deutschebahn.com/dataset/data-haltestellen.html)

+## Configure output
+The output can be configured in your local configuration file with the option "presenter".
+Available types are "Console" and "Json".
+Default is "Console"
 ## License

 [License](LICENSE.md)